What Can You Use as Emergency Cat Litter?

 Wheat

-Whether you have wheat berries or finely ground wheat, you can use either of these options like an emergency cat litter option.
-You may notice that the grains around blended smoothly, the better it will clump while wet.
-Your pet may have less of an aversion to a fine consistency as well.
+Whether you have wheat berries or finely ground wheat, you can use either of these options as an emergency cat litter option.

 Sprouted Wheat Berries